 The Hidden Cost of Yes

 Saying yes to a project, a meeting, or a request commits you to something that’s often larger than you think.
 And things you say yes to have a habit of growing.

-Saying yes to a request feels good … in the moment.
+Saying yes to a request feels good in the moment.
 We want to be the type of person that helps someone.
 But saying yes carries a cost.
 One that’s often paid in the days, weeks, or even years in the future.
-You say yes to one meeting, but it quickly becomes a weekly meeting.
-You say yes to working on a new project, thinking it’s small, only to watch as it grows like a week.
-You say yes to dinner with a colleague, that turns into another dinner.
-Saying yes consumes time, whereas saying no creates time.
+What starts as a single meeting becomes a weekly one.
+A small project becomes a large one.
+Drinks with colleagues after work quickly turns into a weekly habit.

 People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
-Innovation is saying ‘no’ to 1,000 things.”
+Innovation is saying ‘no’ to 1,000 things.